ProjectOversoul/bfp/README.md

 #### Interactive Swamis ####

-There are no specific designs for Interactive Swamis yet, but two possible implementations for running live pools can be envisioned:
+There are no specific designs for Interactive Swamis yet, but two possible implementations for participation in live pools can be envisioned:

 - `SwamiHuman` - Integration with an internal web-app (yet to be developed) for human participation in an ongoing pool.